gvkhna/perlbox/README.md

 ## Notes

 - [Perlbrew installation procedure](http://blog.fox.geek.nz/2010/09/installing-multiple-perls-with.html)
-- bootstrap.pl condenses the [veewee custom box build procedure](http://www.ducea.com/2011/08/15/building-vagrant-boxes-with-veewee) and is hosted as a gist [here](https://gist.github.com/3032167)
+- bootstrap.pl condenses the [veewee custom box build procedure](http://www.ducea.com/2011/08/15/building-vagrant-boxes-with-veewee) and is hosted as a [gist](https://gist.github.com/3032167)
-- veewee definitions are included for completeness [here](https://github.com/gauravk92/perlbox/downloads)
+- veewee definitions are included for [completeness](https://github.com/gauravk92/perlbox/downloads)
-- Ubuntu and centos58 are not officially supported but are useful for puppet script assumption hunting
+- Ubuntu and centos58 are not on by default but should work

 ## Changelog